Sources

 Postcard from Titan

 Jan.
 14: The Huygens probe from the Cassini spacecraft successfully lands on the surface of Saturn's moon Titan and transmits imagery during the descent and from the surface.
+This was the first landing on a body in the outer Solar System.

-July 4: NASA's Deep Impact 1 probe approaches Comet Tempel 1 and releases the probe, which impacts the comet's core some 24 hours later.
+July 4: NASA's Deep Impact 1 probe approaches comet Tempel 1 and releases the probe, which impacts the comet's core some 24 hours later.

-July 26: US Space Shuttle resumed flights after the Columbia accident.
+July 26: The US Space Shuttle resumes flights after the Columbia accident.
 The return to flight was expected on March 6, 2005, as of January - September 2004; on May 15, as of February 2005; on May 22, as of April 20, 2005; on July 13 (the earliest) as of April 29, 2005.
 The first launch attempt on July 13 was postponed because of problems related to a liquid hydrogen low-level fuel sensor inside the external fuel tank.

 Sept.
 22: NASA unveiled launch vehicle and spacecraft architecture designed to establish a base on the Moon and support expeditions to Mars.